Back to Home

 I accepted a full-time position

 This might be the biggest news of all.
-I still feel like a freelancer cause position is fully remotely, but I’d be lying if I said I wasn’t also itching for a way to get myself out of the house to be around some real, live people every now and then.
+I still feel like a freelancer because the position is fully remote, but I’d be lying if I said I wasn’t also itching for a way to get myself out of the house to be around some real, live people every now and then.

-So, here we are: I’m now a full-time Front End Developer at PurpleBox Inc.
+So, here we are: I’m now a full-time front-end developer.

 I believe that It’s a great way to maximize all of the knowledge I've gained after years of being a freelance developer!